Cynap Firmware Version V1.16g: Release Date 26.06.2017

 Cynap Firmware Version V1.14: Release Date 18.04.2017

 vSolution Cynap firmware is updated regularly.
-New features in the latest firmware version v1.14 are:
+New features in firmware version v1.14 are:

 - Additional language support